Amiran Khuskivadze

-Amiran Pimenovich Khuskivadze (born 5 May 1933) is a physicist, cyberneticist, philosopher, creator of the Theory of Integrity, author of two laws of nature's harmony: The Law of the Integral System Existence and The Law of Intrasystem Harmony.
+Amiran Pimenovich Khuskivadze (born 5 May 1933) is a physicist, cyberneticist, philosopher, creator of the Theory of Integrity, and author of two laws of nature's harmony: The Law of the Integral System Existence and The Law of Intrasystem Harmony.

 Early life

 A.P.
 Khuskivadze’s father was Pimen Vladimirovich Khuskivadze (1903–1937), a participant of collectivization in Georgia; his mother was Alexandra (Shura) Ilinichna Tskhadadze (1913–2000), a housewife.

-In 1957, he graduated from the Faculty of Physics of Tbilisi State University.
+In 1957, he graduated from the Faculty of Physics at Tbilisi State University.

-In 1967–1970, he was a post-graduate student of the faculty and prepared a dissertation entitled “A Study on the Efficiency of Large Systems” for a PhD with dual major in Physics and Mathematics, specializing in Theoretical Cybernetics.
+In 1967–1970, he was a post-graduate student of the faculty and prepared a dissertation entitled “A Study on the Efficiency of Large Systems” for a PhD with a dual major in Physics and Mathematics, specializing in Theoretical Cybernetics.

 Career

 In 1962, A.P.
 Khuskivadze began to study large (complex) systems.
-In 1970, he worked in the field of medical cybernetics and was head of the "Laboratory of Automated Management Systems of Medical Cybernetics Department at Research Institute of Experimental and Clinical Surgery of the Ministry of Health of the Georgian SSR".
+In 1970, he worked in the field of medical cybernetics and was head of the "Laboratory of Automated Management Systems of Medical Cybernetics Department at the Research Institute of Experimental and Clinical Surgery of the Ministry of Health of the Georgian SSR".

-After the transformation of the Medical Cybernetics Department into the Central Research Laboratory of the Ministry of Health of Georgian SSR, he became the head of Sector of System Studies of the Laboratory.
+After the transformation of the Medical Cybernetics Department into the Central Research Laboratory of the Ministry of Health of the Georgian SSR, he became the head of the Sector of System Studies of the Laboratory.
 In 1985–1997, A.P.
-Khuskivadze worked at the Research Institute of Experimental and the Clinical Therapy of Ministry of Health of Georgian SSR as head of Medical System Engineering Laboratory.
+Khuskivadze worked at the Research Institute of Experimental and Clinical Therapy of the Ministry of Health of Georgian SSR as head of the Medical System Engineering Laboratory.
 In 1977, A.P.
 Khuskivadze permanently relocated to Russia.

 From 1980–1985, A.P.
 Khuskivadze was a member of the Scientific Council for System Analysis in Medicine of the Committee for System Analysis of the USSR Academy of Sciences.
 In 1984–1985, he was also a member of the Task Group on System Analysis in Medicine and Biology of the Scientific Council "Medical and biological cybernetics" of the USSR Academy of Medical Sciences.

 He is the author of more than 90 scientific publications.